 medical staff can suffer harm caused by things they encounter on a day-to-day basis.

-agency also reports that cases of non-fatal occupational injury and illness
+government agency also reports that cases of non-fatal occupational injury

-are higher among healthcare workers compared to workers in any other field.
+and illness are higher among healthcare workers compared to workers in

 The following are the most common types of injuries suffered by nurses

 Overexertion and repetitive stress injuries – The Occupational Safety and Health Administration (OSHA) reports

 that medical staff members are more than seven times as likely to develop